MicrosoftDocs/ATADocs/ATPDocs/remediation-actions.md

 ## Prerequisites

-To be able to perform the above actions, you need to configure the account that Microsoft Defender for Identity will use to perform them.
+To perform the above actions, you need to configure the account that Microsoft Defender for Identity will use to perform them.
 You can read about the requirements in [Microsoft Defender for Identity action accounts](manage-action-accounts.md).

 ## Permissions